Ibrahim al-Jaafari Fast Facts

-Here's a look at the life of Ibrahim al-Jaafari, current foreign minister and former prime minister of Iraq.
+Here's a look at the life of Ibrahim al-Jaafari, former foreign minister and prime minister of Iraq.

 Birth place: Karbala, Iraq